ixtenu/acmerc/README.md

 - [acme-dark-theme.patch](acme-dark-theme.patch): Acme's (in)famous yellow and
   blue color theme is not to everyone's tastes, but can be changed by lightly patching the source code.
+- [acme-tab-expand.patch](acme-tab-expand.patch): Updates Acme to support
+  expanding tabs to spaces.
+See the explanatory text at the beginning of the patch for details.  __Warning__, this is experimental.